-Five innovative First Nations startups have been selected to attend a “mini” four-week business-accelerator program at The Capital, the recently opened dedicated venue in Brisbane’s CBD for digital technology startups and entrepreneurs.
+Five innovative First Nations startups have been selected to attend a “mini” four-week business accelerator program at The Capital, the recently opened dedicated venue in Brisbane’s CBD for digital technology startups and entrepreneurs.

-Barayamal means “Black Swan” in Kamilaroi language and the goal of the program is to help Aboriginal and Torres Strait Islander people build successful businesses through entrepreneurship training and programs.
+Barayamal means “Black Swan” in the Kamilaroi language and the goal of the program is to help Aboriginal and Torres Strait Islander people build successful businesses through entrepreneurship training and programs.

 Black swans were first seen by Europeans in 1697 but before that, Europeans had only known of a white swan.
 In this instance, the black swan represents Indigenous entrepreneurs who have not been noticed in the world for their innovative businesses.
-Barayamal plans to show the world that Indigenous entrepreneurs exist and they can also build global businesses.
+Barayamal plans to show the world that Indigenous entrepreneurs exist and that they can also build global businesses.

-CEO of Barayamal, Mr Dean Foley, said an accelerator typically helps startups to gain access to business networks, knowledge, expertise and early-stage funding they need to build successful businesses.
+CEO of Barayamal, Mr Dean Foley, said an accelerator typically helps startups gain access to business networks, knowledge, expertise and early-stage funding they need to build successful businesses.

 “Now Aboriginal and Torres Strait Islander entrepreneurs will have their own accelerator to turn to for such support.
 The support will also include world-class entrepreneur programs from Australia’s leading corporate accelerator, Slingshot and will offer one-on-one mentoring with successful Indigenous and non-Indigenous entrepreneurs,” Mr Foley said.